National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 What to do if your cat is lost

-• Shake a box of their favourite biscuits around the time they usually come home.
+• Stand outside and shake a box of their favourite biscuits around the time they usually come home.

 • Leave some of their favourite food on your doorstep and listen out for their miaows.